top of page

 Our kids are acquiring skills to navigate the future

-Blame #4: Why so much burden on our shoulders?
+Blame No. 4: Why so much burden on our shoulders?
 I'm not the only worldschooler to discover the cold, hard answer to this one: Because we’ve stepped away from a traditional lifestyle, we’ve also stepped into a life where we must take 100% personal responsibility for what goes right or wrong.

 Those who haven’t joined this space don’t realize how little of their lives they’re living on their own accord… and they are quick to become naysayers and critics.
 I just don’t understand how my family’s choices create all this concern for other people.
 My kids are awesome.
 They’re going to be amazing adults.
 That should be the end of the story.